GSUmbrellar/Delivery-Assessment/README.md

 # Umbrellar Delivery-Assessment

-This repository contains 2 challenges, 1 theory & 1 interactive.
+This repository contains 2 challenges, 1 theory & 1 practical.
 These assessments together will give us a better understanding of your technical ability as well as how you would work in a Umbrellar environment.

-# Interactive IaC assessment
+# Practical IaC assessment

 For the interactive assessment, we would like you to review the design below.